ksarpotdar/Bamazon/README.md

 <br />

-This application an Amazon-like storefront coded with MySQL and Node.js.
+This application is an Amazon-like storefront coded with MySQL and Node.js.
 It uses 3 different applications that have their own independent functions:

-- bamazonCustomer
+- Customer
-- bamazonManager
+- Manager
-- bamazonSupervisor
+- Supervisor

 <br />
 <br />

 **Customer Application**

-To use the bamazonCustomer application, the user will first need to enter “node bamazonCustomer” at the application directory terminal prompt.
+To use the Customer application, the user will first need to enter “node bamazonCustomer” at the application directory terminal prompt.
 The user will be returned a list of the items available for purchase with their ID number, Name and Price.

 <br />